anaseto/goal/docs/Implementation.md

 # Choosing the implementation language

-That was the first choice.
-To be honest, among suitable languages, I probably mainly chose Go because I know it very well and feel comfortable with it.
-It might not be the usual go-to language for implementing interpreters, but it does a good job at it, and has quite a few good points:
+To be honest, among suitable languages, I chose Go because I know it very well and feel comfortable with it.
+It might not be the usual go-to language for implementing interpreters, but it has quite a few good points for such task:

 * A comprehensive standard library, without requiring more external dependencies.
 * Higher-level language for embedding than what C provides, so that it's easier to extend.
+* Low-level enough that things go fast.
 * Fast compilation.
-* Low-level enough that things go fast.

-Among languages I know well, I could have chosen OCaml too, which is well-suited for compilation, though less for the interpretation part.
-That said, I haven't used it lately, and I never really liked its standard library, nor its mutable array support.
-I mean, Goal has only immutable arrays, but for implementing them you want friendly support for mutable arrays or even better, slices.
-Of course, given current trends, I did think of other new non-C fast languages that would facilitate better optimizations (think SIMD), like Zig or Rust (with it's excellent regexp library), but I only know the first on the surface, I don't feel comfortable with the second, and such optimizations come at quite a cost in code complexity and portability anyway.
+Among languages I know well, OCaml mostly fits too, except for the first point.
+Of course, given current trends, I did think of languages like Zig (built-in SIMD) and Rust (with it's excellent regexp library), but I only know the first on the surface, I don't feel comfortable with the second, and SIMD comes at quite a cost in code complexity and portability anyway.

-As a bonus, Go gives us excellent garbage collection out of the box, which is quite a good thing, as my knowledge about garbage collection implementation is limited.
+Also, Go gives us excellent garbage collection out of the box, which is quite a good thing, as my knowledge about garbage collection implementation is limited.
 I know there are GC libraries for most non-GC languages, but it's still one less thing to worry about.
 As a tradeoff, we cannot catch out of memory errors reliably in programs.

-Also, Go slices, strings and interface types are a good match for representing Goal's datatypes, as we discuss later on.
+Even counting the recent generics addition, a downside of Go for implementing an interpreter might be the lack of macros, but code generation helps, and given Goal's somewhat minimalist design, it's not a blocker for me.

-Finally, interestingly, while Go and Goal are quite the opposite in terms of conciseness due to the gap between scalar and array paradigms, they both encourage idioms over abstraction, and writing executable code over writing
-types: this might explain why this in only the third project for an array language in Go.
+Interestingly, while Go and Goal are quite the opposite in terms of conciseness due to the gap between scalar and array paradigms, they both encourage idioms over abstraction, and writing executable code over writing types: this might explain why this in only the third project for an array language in Go.

 # Context